ADOPTING A SYSTEMATIC APPROACH TO BRINGING HEALTHCARE LEADERS INTO A NEW POSITION OR ORGANIZATION

-Having a strong managerial team is key for any organization.
-However, when executives undertake a new role, whether in their current organizations or a new one, there are potential risks to both the organization and the individual’s success.
-Such personnel changes alter the composition of a managerial team and, if unsuccessful, can negatively impact organizational effectiveness and efficiency as well as the individual’s own career.
+Having a strong leadership team is key for any organization.
+However, when leaders undertake a new role, whether in their current organizations or a new one, there are potential risks to both the organization and the individual’s success.
+Such personnel changes alter the composition of a leadership team and, if unsuccessful, can negatively impact organizational effectiveness and efficiency as well as the individual’s own career.

 For the individual experiencing an unsuccessful transition, associated risks include diminished prospects for further career advancement, economic hardship and emotional distress stemming from a failure.

 In an effort to decrease the risks that occur when individuals take on a new role or join a new organization, many leading organizations have adopted onboarding systems for executives and high-level directors.